Time To Read: 6 minutes

 • Leather gloves

 The synthetic gloves are ideal for general-purpose use with dry materials.
 You’ll use the latex-coated cotton gloves for dealing with wet soil.
 Finally, leather gloves provide the most protection.
-They’re the best choice for planting, digging, and major projects.
+They’re the best choice for planting, digging, and major projects as well as basic landscaping.

 11. Buckets